ToshioCP/Gobject-tutorial/gfm/sec4.md

 - The second parameter is the signal id.
 Signal id has been set with `g_signal_new` function.
 - The third parameter is detail.
-"dev-by-zero" signal doesn't have an detail, so the argument is zero.
+"dev-by-zero" signal doesn't have a detail, so the argument is zero.
 Detail isn't explained in this section.
-If you want to know details, refer to GObject API referemce.
+If you want to know details, refer to [GObject API reference](https://developer.gnome.org/gobject/stable/signal.html#signal-detail).

 If a signal has parameters, they are fourth and subsequent arguments.